PLANC 8th Quadrennial Conference:

-The information below may not be applicable to everyone, but hopefully some of it may be helpful to at least some.
+The information below may not be applicable to everyone, but hopefully it may be helpful to at least some.
 If you have questions, are in need of other ideas, suggestions, etc., or have your own to share with others, please follow-up using the PLANC Google Group listserv!

 If full funding is not directly available from your unit’s revenue or a Dean who is willing to fully fund conference participation in the name of professional development, below are some suggestions for where to look for additional funds.

 Pre-law advisors who are applying for APLA Scholarships/Subsidies may be required to first attempt to secure institutional sources of funding in order to be eligible.

 Academic enhancement funds that are not attached to a particular course or service.
 Funds that may be available for the purpose of benefiting students/education but are not exclusively reserved for direct student-use.
 Check with academic departments, a Provost’s office, or other units that are part of your school’s Academic Affairs, Undergraduate Education, etc.

 Many colleges and universities have faculty and staff grants to support professional enrichment or development opportunities such as professional association conferences.
 These may be available through a Dean’s office, a Staff Advisory Board/Council, or other unit you are a part of.

 Support from other units with which you already collaborate or could collaborate in the future.
 If you can’t get 100% of the funding you need from your own unit, can you piece together funding from multiple units?
 Some possibilities:

 Alumni Development may be willing to contribute now, knowing that they’ll want to talk with your students years later.
 If not their office directly, do they know of an alum who is a practicing attorney who would like to see increased support for pre-law students?